Lucía Sosa (politician): Prefect of Esmeraldas Province

 On January 5, 2005, Lucía Sosa took office as prefect of Esmeraldas.
 During her term she oversaw public works projects such as roads, bridges, and irrigation systems in the rural sector of the province.
 She promoted citizen participation in these works and the preparation of the budget.

 She retained her office in the 2009 elections with 89,260 votes, although she would not complete her term after being dismissed by the Constitutional Court and replaced by Rafael Erazo in 2013.
 During this period, she was part of the formation of the Commonwealth of Northern Ecuador on January 21, 2011.
 She would assume the presidency of this entity in 2013 and 2017, and its vice presidency in 2012 and 2016 on behalf of Esmeraldas.
 She opposed the integration of La Concordia into Santo Domingo de los Tsáchilas Province.

 Sosa was reelected to the prefecture in 2014, despite the repetition of voting in two parishes of Muisne that reported irregularities and were suspended on the day they were scheduled.
 After the 2016 earthquake, Sosa accused the central government of Rafael Correa of excluding Esmeraldas from reconstruction, while owing $14.6 million to the prefecture.

 In 2017, she opposed a proposal that prefects be elected by the rural sector alone, indicating that it was unconstitutional and would bias the budget of prefectures in favor of the rural sector.
 During incidents on the Ecuadorian border with members of the Revolutionary Armed Forces of Colombia (FARC), she indicated that she had asked the Correa regime for more surveillance of the border by monitoring the northern zone by helicopter, but the idea was not acted on by the government.

 At the end of 2018, Sosa resigned as prefect in order to participate as a candidate for mayor of the city of Esmeraldas.

 Mayor of Esmeraldas

 Lucía Sosa was victorious in the 2019 elections, becoming mayor of Esmeraldas for the Popular Unity party with 42,071 votes.
 She took office on May 14, 2019, vowing to focus on reconstruction of municipal offices which were damaged in the previous month's earthquake.

+She was defeated in the 2023 local elections, placing fourth, and was succeeded by Vicko Villacis of the Citizen Revolution Movement.